“Is that Gopalam? Why are you walking away as if you’ve not seen me?” Rama Sastry called out.

 “He died of natural causes.
 He fell sick and died, I was told,” Nagesh replied with a smile.

 Gopalam sighed.
-“You’ve been aware of all this, and yet, are willing to perform?”
+“You are aware of all this, and yet, are willing to perform?”
 Although it was intended for Nagesh, it sounded more like he was asking himself.
 He tried to look far into the future of Nagesh.